vcshahriyer/Mast-Tickets/readme.md

 ## About Mast Tickets
-Open paltform of bus service.
+Open platform of bus service.
 Company can register their account and register their buses.

 Custommer can easily search and buy tickets from different different company.